nemtsov/inirc/README.md

 Creates an `rc` instance.

 The option `home` is available.
 It defaults to the current user's home directory, which is set by the environment varialbe `HOME` in \*nix and `USERPROFILE` on win.
+The option `mode` will allow you to set a custom file access permission on the rc file.
+It defaults to `0600` (rw for the owner only).

 **rc.put(configObject, cb)**